-Having said that, I asked again for 6 to 12 months so we could come back to you with a recommendation and we've come back with a recommendation.
-As a matter of fact, we came back with this recommendation over two months ago, before the end of last year where we were meeting with individual members who provided funding for CCTV to explain to them what our proposal was for the layered access system.
-Subsequent to that, we requested a meeting with the leadership of City Council, which involved both Chair Mendez, as well as Speaker Quinn, and we discussed our proposal very explicitly and in detail and asked for their support and asked them to, as you suggested, maybe working with each individual Council Member is required but not sufficient, to work with us to try and organize it into a very comprehensive decision amongst the group.
-We are at the point where we're working collaboratively with them to try and get sign off.

-absolutely they support the redeployment of the funds that were strictly for CCTV into other effective crime prevention solutions in terms of the capital investments and they have said that they would like to see the deployment of the layered access system into their developments ASAP, others have said they're still considering it.
-And we are still again working with Council leadership and I believe and hope that this hearing is part of that process to get to a conclusion that would be comprehensive.
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING 49 2 the layered access system.
+Subsequent to that, we 3 requested a meeting with the leadership of City 4 Council, which involved both Chair Mendez, as well 5 as Speaker Quinn, and we discussed our proposal 6 very explicitly and in detail and asked for their 7 support and asked them to, as you suggested, maybe 8 working with each individual Council Member is 9 required but not sufficient, to work with us to 10 try and organize it into a very comprehensive 11 decision amongst the group.
+We are at the point 12 where we're working collaboratively with them to 13 try and get sign off.
+14 Some individual members have said 15 absolutely they support the redeployment of the 16 funds that were strictly for CCTV into other 17 effective crime prevention solutions in terms of 18 the capital investments and they have said that 19 they would like to see the deployment of the 20 layered access system into their developments 21 ASAP, others have said they're still considering 22 it.
+And we are still again working with Council 23 leadership and I believe and hope that this 24 hearing is part of that process to get to a 25 conclusion that would be comprehensive.